permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

   PermGuard [command]

 Available Commands:
-  accounts    Manage remote server Accounts apply       Apply the plan to the remote repo authn       Manage remote serrver Tenants and Identities authz       Manage remote server Repositories clone       Clone an existing repo from a remote into the working directory completion  Generate the autocompletion script for the specified shell config      Configure Cli settings destroy     Destroy objects in the remote repo diff        Calculate the difference between the working directory and a remote repo fetch       Fetch the latest state changes of an existing repository help        Help about any command init        Initialize a new repository in the working directory merge       Merge changes from a remote repo into the working directory plan        Plan the difference between the working directory and a remote repo to be applied remote      Manage the set of repos ("remotes") whose PermGuard servers you track repo        Manage the local repository ("repo") validate    Validate files in the working directory
+  accounts    Manage Accounts on the remote server apply       Apply the plan to the remote repo authn       Manage Tenants and Identities on the remote server authz       Manage Repositories on the remote server clone       Clone an existing repo from a remote into the working directory completion  Generate the autocompletion script for the specified shell config      Configure the command line settings destroy     Destroy objects in the remote repo diff        Calculate the difference between the working directory and a remote repo fetch       Fetch the latest state changes from the remote repo help        Help about any command init        Initialize a new repository in the working directory plan        Plan the difference between the working directory and a remote repo to be applied remote      Manage the set of repos ("remotes") whose remote servers you track repo        Manage the local repo validate    Validate source code in the working directory

 Flags:
   -h, --help             help for PermGuard